mazenbesher/mk-targets-runner/README.md

 - Re-run last target
 - Support for [`justfile`-comments](https://github.com/casey/just#documentation-comments) (shown as description in the picker)
-- Run included files from correct file.
+- Run included files from the correct file.
   - Example: if variable is defined in a file and then a target is included that uses this variable, the variable is not defined in the included file!

 # Configurations